Maransatto/itinerary-plus/TESTING.md

 ## Overview

-This document outlines the testing strategy for the Itinerary Plus application, starting with the `PlaceService` as a foundational example.
+This document outlines the testing strategy for the Itinerary Plus application, which has been fully implemented with comprehensive coverage across all layers.

 ## Test Structure